Maya MacHamer

 Cat Price

-Cat has lived in the watershed for more than 10 years.
+Cat has lived in the watershed for 15 years and counting.
 Her background is in non-profit development, event planning, and project management.
 She moved into the environmental realm as the Grants Manager for the Fourmile Watershed Coalition in 2015.
 In that position, she managed the administrative aspects of restoration projects and engaged with stakeholders and community members to further develop the organization.
+Cat now works with communities on a variety of special projects and manages all events and marketing for the BWC.
 Cat is inspired by cultivating benefit for the environment, the community, and the greater good, and is fulfilled by making a long-lasting difference.
-Cat enjoys spending her free time adventuring with her husband and two children, as well as practicing yoga, hiking, and skiing.
+Cat enjoys spending her free time adventuring with her husband, two children, and rascal dog, as well as practicing yoga, hiking, laughing, and skiing.

 Erin Fried